marekolsak/marek-build/README.md

 What to do if piglit hangs the GPU
 ----------------------------------

 When it hangs, run `ps aux|grep home` over ssh to get command lines of currently running tests.
-After reboot, you can run each line separately to find the hanging test.
+After reboot, run each line separately to find the hanging test.